stateofca/opencred/README.md

 #### Redirecting users to the verification UI

-For native workflows, the create exchange response includes a `continuationUrl` that you can use to redirect users to OpenCred's verification UI in a new window.
-This enables HTTP clients to avoid building their own verification interface.
+For native workflows, use the interaction URL (`protocols.interact`) to redirect users to OpenCred's verification UI.
+When a user opens the interaction URL in a browser, they are redirected to the verification UI with continuation context.

 To use this flow:

 1. Create an exchange with `POST /workflows/{workflowId}/exchanges`.
-2. Open the `continuationUrl` in a new window or tab (e.g.
-   `window.open(continuationUrl)`).
-The user completes the verification in that window.
+2. Get protocols with `GET /interactions/{exchangeId}` (or use `GET /workflows/{workflowId}/exchanges/{exchangeId}/protocols`).
+3. Use `protocols.interact` for the QR code or link.
+When the user opens it in a browser, they are redirected to the verification UI.
-3. Poll the exchange status with `GET /workflows/{workflowId}/exchanges/{exchangeId}` until the `state` is `complete` or `invalid`.
+4. Poll the exchange status with `GET /workflows/{workflowId}/exchanges/{exchangeId}` until the `state` is `complete` or `invalid`.
-4. The user closes the verification window when done and returns to your application.

 ## Testing